Docs

 {"data":[...]}

-stdout, stderr, and exit code are forwarded to the caller transparently, same as any well-behaved Unix command.
+stdout, stderr, and the exit code are forwarded transparently — same as running the command yourself.

 Examples